What We Do And Dont Know About New Covid Mutations - UrduPoint

 The vast majority of mutations did not materially alter either the virus's virulence or transmissibility.

-However, one mutation -- variant B117, which likely emerged in southeastern England in September, according to Imperial College London -- has now been detected in countries across the world, including the US, France and India.
+However, one mutation -- variant B117, which likely emerged in southeastern England in September, according to Imperial College London -- has now been detected in countries across the world, including the United States, France and India.

 Another variant, 501.V2, was detected in South Africa in October, and has since spread to several nations, including Britain and France.